Web Video: The Angry Joe Show

 - Ride To Hell Retribution infuriates Joe for being utterly terrible not because of glitches or bugs or being incomplete, but for simply being bad, with a boring story, lackluster voice acting, shoddy sound production, low-res textures, practically nonexistent enemy AI, uninspired quick time events, and very disturbing sex scenes (in addition to being poorly animated, many occur immediately after saving the girl from danger).

 Angry Joe: This thing has nothing to offer ANYONE!

-Rambo: The Video Game.
-Joe hates, hates this game for representing everything wrong with liscensed games, it's horrid, outdated gameplay, it's game-crashing bugs, and the final level, and the only reason why he only rated it a 2/10 instead of a 1 was because it made him laugh at how bad it was, although he questions if it was good for his health, as evidenced by his degrading mental state playing the game.
+- Rambo: The Video Game.
+Joe hates, hates this game for representing everything wrong with licensed games: its horrid, outdated gameplay, its game-crashing bugs, the absurdly hard final level, and the fact that aside from said level, the total gameplay time was only two hours.
+The only reason why he only rated it a 2/10 instead of a 1 was because it made him laugh at how bad it was, although he questions if it was good for his health, as evidenced by his degrading mental state playing the game.

 Angry Joe: Rambo: The Video Game has NO reason to exist!
 NONE!
 WHATSOEVER!

 - Entries in previously multiplatform franchises becoming exclusive to one system, something he's ranted about with Rise of the Tomb Raider being (initially) exclusive to the Xbox One, Street Fighter V being exclusive to the PS4 console-wise, and (in an unposted video), Bayonetta 2 being exclusive to the Wii U, although he backed off after he learned that if it wasn't for Nintendo, Platinum Games wouldn't have been able to make it.

 - Fable III Got Joe so mad at its dissapointment he listed 32 reasons why he hates it and thinks it sucks.
 He never even bothered to give it a review.

 - Big "NO!":